codurance/serverless-gfd-it1-posts-lambda/README.md

 ## Iteracion 2
 To consider on following iterations
 ==================================
+- find how to delate/re create a lambda in case of inconsistent states caused by manual actions on the aws console
+- do a terraform spike
+- make it run in production (enable CORS in lambdas)
 - hacer que el script de deployment no tenga fatatal error en su ejecucion inicial porque ese error no es critico
 - renaming de messages/ endpoint to posts/ endpoint para alinearse con la "kata"
 - renaming de "hello" handler.js por "posts"